 Figure 11.
-Raman spectra of white lead pigment on the painted tablet, covered with gold nano colloids and then dried in air.
-Raman modes of hydrated calcium sulphate and carbonate modes, such as those of 2PbCO3, have been identified.
+Raman spectra of white lead pigment on the painted tablet covered with gold nano colloids and then dried in air.
+Raman modes of hydrated calcium sulphate and carbonate modes, such as those of 2PbCO3, can be identified.

 Conclusions

-For the first time, application and results of clinical MSCT to pigments investigation painted on wooden support was reported.
-The presented results show how MSCT is a valuable and promising diagnostic method for painted objects investigation.
-MPR and VRT post-processing techniques allow to "ideally" dissect the wood, making it possible to analyse it entirely.
-Moreover, MSCT is adaptable for non-invasive characterisation of coating and coating pigments, differentiating them by Hounsfield units, obtained from a linear transformation of the measured attenuation coefficients.
-His only drawback in recognition of organic pigments was overcome, in this work, by associating the Raman/SERS analysis with the MSCT ones.
-Then, combining X-Ray densitometric and SERS results, it was possible to identify and characterise both inorganic and organic materials present on the wooden tablets and in future should be extended to other objects of interest in cultural heritage.
-Nevertheless, this method is going to be refined and applied to more prospective studies.
+For the first time, clinical MSCT was applied to the investigation of pigments painted on a wooden support.
+The presented results indicate that MSCT is a valuable and promising diagnostic method for the analysis of painted objects.
+MPR and VRT post-processing techniques make it possible to ‘dissect’ the wood without contact, allowing for a complete analysis.
+Moreover, MSCT can be adapted for the non-invasive characterisation of coatings and coating pigments, which can be differentiated based on Hounsfield units obtained from a linear transformation of the measured attenuation coefficients.
+The only drawback – the inability to recognise organic pigments – was overcome in this work by associating the results of the Raman/SERS scans with the MSCT ones.
+Then, by combining X-ray densitometric and SERS measurements, it was possible to identify and characterise both inorganic and organic materials present on the wooden tablets.
+These techniques can be extended to the investigation of other objects of interest in cultural heritage, and prospective studies will continue to explore and refine the method.

 Table 1.
 Overview of styles and font sizes used in this template.